-In preparing the Draft Annual Plan Council chose to partly offset the rates increases caused by increasing interest and inflation by reducing the funding available for community grants.
-Contestable grants were reduced by 50% and tourism and museum support grants by 25% compared to the same year in the Long Term Plan, excluding Coal Town Museum and Reefton Visitor Centre grants as these are part of current change proposals that lock Council into the current level of funding.
+In preparing the Annual Plan Council chose to partly offset the rates increases caused by increasing interest and inflation by reducing the funding available for community grants.
+Contestable grants were reduced by 25% compared to the same year in the Long Term Plan.